Wholemeal Shortcrust Pastry Recipe

 How to make pastry

-This is a delicious wholemeal pastry for pies, tarts and quiches.
+This is a delicious wholemeal pastry recipe that is perfect for pies, tarts and quiches.
 The pastry will keep for up to 2 days in the fridge or can be frozen for 1 month.
+With just 5 ingredients and 5 steps, you'll be tucking in to this excellent crust in no time!

 Making Wholemeal Shortcrust Pastry follows a very similar process to making traditional Shortcrust Pastry.